aham-oudeis/Training/launch_school/RB120-OOP/Notes/templates/super_keyword.md

 `super` without parenthesis invokes a method with the same name as the enclosing method, from the inheritance hierarchy, and passes in all the arguments passed to the enclosing method.

-`super` without parenthesis but no arguments invokes a method with the same name as the enclosing method, from the inheritance hierarchy, and passes no arguments.
+`super` with parenthesis but no arguments invokes a method with the same name as the enclosing method, from the inheritance hierarchy, and passes no arguments.

 `super` with specified arguments invokes a method with the same name as the enclosing method, from the inheritance hierarchy, and passes in only the specificied arguments.